How does Linked Benefit Long-Term Care Insurance work?

 • Tax-Advantaged Growth – Cash value grows on a tax-deferred basis, which can allow your cash value to grow faster than funds that are taxed annually.

-• Death Benefit – The death benefit is paid usually tax-free directly to your named beneficiaries, bypassing probate.
+• Death Benefit – The death benefit is usually paid tax-free directly to your named beneficiaries, bypassing probate.

 • Long-term Care Benefits – These benefits can cover home health care, nursing home care, and adult daycare.
 Benefits increase as your annuity value increases.